 Let us see what are these two modes of measurement.

-- In Constant Temperature operation mode, the heater probe usually called as velocity probe or velocity sensor is always kept at some fixed temperature which is higher than the fluid temperature, say 200C.
+- In Constant Temperature operation mode, the heater probe usually called a velocity probe or velocity sensor is always kept at some fixed temperature that is higher than the fluid temperature, say 200C.
 When the fluid passes over the heated surface of the velocity sensor it takes away some heat thereby dropping the temperature of the velocity sensor.
 If we refill the heat so as to obtain the same temperature differential then this heat required is a measure of fluid point mass velocity.

 ΔT = Th – T∞ Where,